ejrmj12/KerberoastDetectNAlert/README.md

 # KerberoastDetectNAlert
 It detects possible Kerberoasting Attack and alert IT Administrators/IT Security team.
-This Powershell script get "Event ID 4769" and check "Ticket Enryption Type" if match to "0x17" value.
+This Powershell script get "Event ID 4769" and check "Ticket Encryption Type" if match to "0x17" value.
 If the condition is $True, it will save simplified report and alert administrators.

 ## Screenshots